List of Community characters: Inspector Spacetime

 Inspector Spacetime (Travis Richey) is the protagonist in a British science-fiction television program called Inspector Spacetime that has been on the air for fifty years and has many similarities to Doctor Who (both are British science-fiction television programs that have been running for approximately fifty years).
 With his sidekick (similar to that of a companion in Doctor Who) Constable Reggie, he travels through space and time in a TARDIS-like red telephone box while fighting creatures such as "Blorgons", which are similar to Daleks.
 Troy and Abed become major fans starting in the third season and often impersonate Reggie and the Inspector.

 Constable Reggie

 Constable Reggie (Derwin Reggie) is the secondary character in Inspector Spacetime, who acts as the Inspector's sidekick.
 Unlike the Inspector, who is an alien, Reggie is human.

 Kickpuncher

 Kickpuncher (Derek Mears), whose punches have the strength of kicks, is the titular hero in a series of cheesy action movies that Troy and Abed like to ridicule while still being fans.
 He is a cybernetically enhanced police officer, reminiscent of RoboCop.
 His first name is David.
+Among his nemeses, according to an ending tag in which Troy pretends to be Kickpuncher, is Punchkicker (portrayed by Abed).